aminrj/aminrj.github.io/_posts/2026-03-04-openclaw-secure-deployment.md

 openclaw config set gateway.mode local
 ```

 Never expose the gateway to the public internet directly.
-If you need remote access, use Tailscale or an SSH tunnel, never port forwarding.
+If you need remote access, use Tailscale or an SSH tunnel — never port forwarding.

 ### Step 3: DM Policy and Channel Access Control